samuwall/gpt-repl/README.md

 > i mostly made this so that i can save battery (terminal vs. browser) and use gpt-4-turbo and claude-3-opus in a chat-bot setting with saved chats and without expensive subscriptions
+>> limited error handling, just for fun and learning python

 ### gpt-repl